 - H.R.
 508, the “Seniors have Eyes, Ears, and Teeth Act,” a bill introduced by Representative Lucille Roybal-Allard to amend Medicare to include eyeglasses, hearing aids, and dental care.

-- S. 670/H.R.
+- 670/H.R.
 1652, the “Over-the-Counter Hearing Aid Act of 2017,” legislation introduced by Senator Elizabeth Warren and Representative Joseph P. Kennedy, III, which would provide access to more affordable hearing aids for adults with mild to moderate hearing loss.
 This legislation was included in the FDA Reauthorization Act of 2017 and signed into law by the President on August 18, 2017 (P.L.
 115-52).

 The National Committee also supports many recommendations that are included in Hearing Health Care for Adults, which was recently released by The National Academies of Sciences, Engineering and Medicine, Health and Medicine Division.
 Included in a long list of recommendations, the report states that the Centers for Medicare & Medicaid Services (CMS) should: